 connections available) to Windhoek, via

-incredible desert location.
+drive.
 (B, D)

-Early morning drive to Sossusvlei to explore the
+Early morning departure to Sossusvlei for an

-Sesriem canyon.
+Canyon.
 Afternoon at leisure.
 (B, D)

-£325).
-Morning drive to Swakopmund on
+Landscape to Swakopmund on the west

-the west coast, a seaside resort with German
+coast, a seaside resort town with German

 architectural and cultural influences.
 Stay 2

-Day at leisure or optional excursion such as a
+Day at leisure or optional excursion such as

-Travel inland, to the heart of Damaraland,
+Travel inland to the heart of Damaraland,

 passing Brandberg, the highest mountain in